It takes over 2000 gallons of water for the week to run a mist tent on the Esplanade.

 The Cougar Experience Center was on the prowl!

 The Misty Pearl all decked out and ready to roll.

 The Misty Pearl art car, going for a dusty ride.

 Members of camp, gathering to watch a burn.

-It will be our 12th year as Northwest Mist.
-We were invited to be on the Esplanade for the second year in a row!
+It was our 12th year as Northwest Mist, and we were invited to be on the Esplanade for the second year in a row!
 Maybe this will be our home for years to come.